What is an Electric Circuit? Types of Circuits, Network & Parts Of Circuit

 Series Circuit

-In this circuits, all the electrical elements (Voltage or Current sources, inductors, capacitors, resistors etc) are connected in series i.e. There is only one path for traveling electricity and no other branches consist in this circuit.
+In this circuits, all the electrical elements (Voltage or Current sources, inductors, capacitors, resistors etc) are connected in series i.e. There is only one path for traveling electricity e.g. these are single branch circuits.

 Parallel Circuit